osawa-naotaka/unisearch/example/nuxt/01.basic/README.md

 - User input is captured through a text field, binding to the `query` variable
 - Search execution is automated using `watch`, which triggers a new search whenever `query` changes and updates the `result` variable
 - Search results are referenced using the `SearchResult` type's `id` field, which maps to the original keyword's position in the `target` array

-### Additional Notes

 - Results are automatically sorted by relevance score
-- Comprehensive error handling is implemented for both index creation and search operations
+- Error handling is implemented for both index creation and search operations